Contemporary vs modern dance

 This amalgamation of styles permits contemporary dancers to transcend the confines of classical dance genres, giving rise to innovative and emotionally compelling performances.
 Contemporary dance’s seamless movement and the connection between mind and body render it a vibrant and expressive art.

 A defining feature of contemporary free dance is its emphasis on improvisation and inventive spatial use.
 Dancers in contemporary classes are prompted to experiment with movements across diverse levels and orientations, often defying conventional standards in pursuit of novel artistic expressions.
-The concept of breath plays a pivotal role in this form, intensifying both fluidity in motion and emotional expressiveness.
+The concept of breath plays a pivotal role in this form, intensifying fluidity in motion and emotional expressiveness.

 The collaborative essence inherent within contemporary dancing amplifies its artistic pursuits, leading to distinctive creations that capture innovation at its core.